filoliveirawv/DevMacro/README.md

 Every time you run AddMacro it overrides the previous version.

-Change the RunMacro.jsx code to update your macro.
+Change the MacroButton.jsx code to update your macro.